Douglas Schoen: Consulting work

-While still at Harvard, Schoen first worked as an independent political consultant for Louis Gigante, who ran for New York City Council in 1973.
+While still at Harvard, Schoen first worked as an independent political consultant for Louis R. Gigante, associate pastor of St. Athanasius Roman Catholic Church, in the South Bronx, who successfully ran for New York City Council in 1973.

 In 1977, he co-founded the political consulting firm Penn, Schoen & Berland with political strategists Mark Penn.
 Michael Berland joined the firm in 1987.
 Schoen worked for the political campaigns of politicians including Jay Rockefeller, Richard Shelby and Evan Bayh.
 Following the 1994 United States elections, President Bill Clinton hired Dick Morris, who brought on Schoen and Penn.
 Schoen worked on the 1996 campaign as well in survey analysis.
 Schoen also began doing corporate work beginning in the 1980s.

 In 2000, Ukrainian steel oligarch Victor Pinchuk hired Schoen on a $40,000 per month retainer.

+The firm was sold to WPP plc in 2001.
+Schoen left the firm later to work for news media.

 In 2004, Schoen introduced Pinchuk to Hillary Clinton.
 He also did work for the Hillary Clinton presidential campaign, 2008 and later became associated with the People United Means Action movement of disaffected Clinton supporters who refused to support Barack Obama.
 Schoen was a consultant for Jeff Greene in the 2010 Florida Senate election.

-The firm was sold to WPP plc in 2001.
-Schoen left the firm later to work for news media.
 In 2010, Schoen hosted a fundraiser for Republican congressional candidate John Gomez.